ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 ** a.
 The transactionary motive**
 Denotes motive for holding cash relating to "the need for cash for current transactions for personal and business exchange"

-Further classified into income motive and business (trade motive)
+Further classified into income motive and business (trade motive) both of which stressed on the requirement to